-Figure 2-2 shows a breakdown of Cascade's Washington customer density by city.
+Figure 2-2 shows a breakdown of Cascade's Washington customer density by city, including the eight largest cities.
+The other represents the smaller communities.
 A map of Cascade's certificated service territory is provided as Figure 12-13 in Chapter 13, Glossary and Maps.